 This typically dry, dusty, bustling village located about 30 kilometres outside of Jaipur in Rajasthan, India, is home to a community of Chippas (meaning people who stamp or print) who work together in a place called Chhippa Mohalla (Printers' Quarters).
 They produce exquisite textiles in their own unique printing method, using natural colours with wooden blocks in a style that has come to be known as known as 'Bagru printing'.

 I was so inspired by these artisans and the fabrics that they make during my first visit to Bagru, it planted the seed for my concept of Tulasii to begin to grow and take shape.
-It's been many moons since that introduction, and we've since built a relationship with a fifth generation, family-run block print house in Bagru, working directly with the master printers to finally release a collection of block print textiles, scarves and throws (coming soon to Tulasii)..
+It's been many moons since that introduction, and we've since built a relationship with a fifth generation, family-run block print house in Bagru, working directly with the master printers on our collections of block print fabric, scarves and throws.

 Bagru block printing is a long, slow, laborious process, from preparing the cloth to the final finished printed fabric, which can take up to a week or more to finish, depending on the intricacy of the design.
 It's also a beautiful dance to watch.
 The printer places the carved wooden block on the fabric, gives one or two quick hits on the top to distribute the dye, and repeats the process over and over again.
 Typically, a design will start with the gadh block (for the background), then the rehk (for the fine outlines) and, finally, the daata blocks (to make the solid, inside filling).